-Undergraduate students placed on academic probation must sign a contract with the Academic Support Center.
+Undergraduate students placed on academic probation must sign a contract with the Academic Support

+Center.
 Probation students are expected to fulfill the obligations of their probation contract and meet on a regular basis with their Academic Support Center advisor.
+Students who do not meet all contract obligations may not be able to continue at AUS or may not be granted permission to resume studies following withdrawal from the university.

 In addition, undergraduate students who have earned less than 30 credit hours and who are placed on academic probation for the first time are required to successfully complete the university study skills course UPA 200 offered by the Achievement Academy/Bridge Program.
 Students who have enrolled in the Achievement Academy/Bridge Program prior to admission to the undergraduate level and have completed the university study skills course UPA 100 while in the Academy are exempted from this requirement.
 For more details, see the section on the Achievement Academy/Bridge Program in this catalog.